Swift Development

 A developers worst nightmare, Swift is not exactly well known for it's smooth backward compatibility.
 In fact, it has historically been quite the opposite.
 It can be extremely difficult to upgrade older projects in Swift without significant changes and whilst apple have taken measures in recent versions of Swift to make this easier, it is still not always plain sailing.

-At Cool Code Company, we immersed ourselves in Swift back when it was first released and now know a thing or two about how to utilise this modern language to produce quality results. so whether you're looking to build a brand new app for the apple platform, upgrade an existing one or something in between - we're in a good position to help.
+At Cool Code Company, we immersed ourselves in Swift back when it was first released and now know a thing or two about how to utilise this modern language to produce quality results.
+So, whether you're looking to build a brand new app for the apple platform, upgrade an existing one or something in between - we're in a good position to help.
 Our Nottingham based development team will work closely with you to understand what you want to achieve, assess your current environment and determine the best path forward - come and have a chat with us today!